BIOCERAMICS

 All of these names sound really similar, so it certainly can be a bit confusing.
 We describe them below in increasing complexity, from a singular atom to a mineral.
 We've even included pictures to help clear things up!
 Hopefully!

-• Zirconium: Zirconium is simply an element like you've seen on the Periodic Element Tables back in chemistry class.
+Zirconium: Zirconium is simply an element like you've seen on the Periodic Element Tables back in chemistry class.
 Zr is the symbol for Zirconium.
 Zirconium easily combines with other elements to create more sophisticated molecules with very different properties.
+In this picture, the Zr is where the protons and neutrons exist.
+The circles around that are the valence shells where Zirconia's electrons exist in.

 Why Zirconium is a Metal, but Zirconia is Not